-Two sessions took place on this second day's work on With The Beatles, with The Beatles recording six songs at Abbey Road's studio two.
+Two sessions took place on this second day’s work on With The Beatles, during which The Beatles recording six songs at Abbey Road’s studio two.

 Also on this day...

 - 1969: Recording, mixing: You Never Give Me Your Money, Come Together, Polythene Pam, She Came In Through The Bathroom Window, Golden Slumbers, Carry That Weight, Sun King, Mean Mr Mustard, Her Majesty, The End

 - 1965: Rehearsals for the North America tour